dmntk/dmntk.github.io/README.md

-# DMNTK

-## Decision Model and Notation Toolkit
+# Decision Model and Notation Toolkit

-**Decision Model and Notation Toolkit** is a set of tools for building, testing and evaluating decision models.
+**DMNTK** is a set of tools for building, testing and evaluating decision models.

 **DMNTK** is based on the [Decision Model and Notation (DMN™)](https://www.omg.org/dmn/), the industry standard led by the [Object Management Group (OMG®)](https://www.omg.org/),